-Employee Name: Department:; Di vision and Work Location: Date and Time of Occurrence: ; Incident Location: Section I - Direct Evide ence of Drug or Alcohol Impairment at Work Smells of Alcohol Smells of Marijuana Observed Consuming/Ingesting A alcohol or Drugs at work.
-Section II ating Possible Drug or Alcohol Impairment at Work: (Check all that apply) 1.
+Employee Name: Department: ; Division and Work Location: Date and Time of Occurrence: ; Incident Location: Section I - I Direct Evidence of Drug or Alcohol Impairment at Work Smells of Alcohol Smells of Marijuana Observed Consuming y/Ingesting Alcohol or Drugs at work.
+Contemporaneous I Section II Event Indicating Possible Drug or Alcohol Impairment at Work: (Check all that apply) 1.
 SPEECH: Incoherent/Confused Slurred 2.
-BALANCE: Swaying Staggering Arms raised for balance Reaching for support Falling Stumbling Paranoid Cannot Control Machinery/Equipment ag or Fatigue change in the Covered Employee's behavior that strongly suggests drug Such observable change(s) must be described in Section III below.]
-4. APPEARANCE: Red Eyes Constricted (small) Pupils Dilated (large) Pupils Frequent Sniffing
+BALANCE: Swaying Staggering Arms raised for balar Reaching for support Falling Stumbling 4.
+APPEARANCE: Red Eyes Constricted (small) P Dilated (large) Pupils

-Section III - NARRATIVE DESCRIPTION

-(MUST be completed in conjunction with Section I and/or Section II) ~Please print information~
+$\frac{Section~III-NARRATIVE~DESCRIPTION}{(\underline{MUST}~be~completed~in~conjunction~with~Section~II~and/or~Section~II)}$ ~Please print information~

-Describe contemporaneous and specific observations regardin of impairment which may include: (a) any observable contempalcohol impairment; (b) any comments made by the employee changes in behavior that have led up to your contemporaneous who have reported observations of drug or alcohol use.
-[Attac suspicion determination] poraneous change in behavior suggesting drug or ; (c) specific signs of drug or alcohol use; (d) recent s observations; and (e) the name and title of witnesses Section IV In addition to completing the narrative in Section III above: For Section I, you will need to identify at least one (1) conthat occurs that causes you to test today regarding the For Section II, you will need to identify at least three (3) causes you to test today, in two (2) separate categories, test. manifestations of impairment to initiate a test; or contemporaneous observations, (signs that occur that Make note of date and time of the incident.
-Obtain concurrent noted. ce of second supervisor and record their signature as Conduct a brief meeting with the employee to explain w suspicion drug and alcohol tests.
-Escort the employee to DRIVE.
-Print name of first on-site Supervisor Employee Representative ve Signature DATE: Print name of second Supervisor Employer Representative Signature DATE:
+Describe contemporaneous and specific observations regarding to fimpairment which may include: (a) any observable contemporalcohol impairment; (b) any comments made by the employee; (changes in behavior that have led up to your contemporaneous of who have reported observations of drug or alcohol use.
+[Attach suspicion determination] raneous change in behavior suggesting drug or c) specific signs of drug or alcohol use; (d) recent bservations; and (e) the name and title of witnesses Section IV In addition to completing the narrative in Section III above: For Section I, you will need to identify at least one (1) contexthat occurs that causes you to test today) regarding the material For Section II, you will need to identify at least three (3) concauses you to test today), in two (2) separate categories, regarders. anifestations of impairment to initiate a test; or netemporaneous observations, (signs that occur that Make note of date and time of the incident.
+Obtain concurrence noted. of second supervisor and record their signature as Conduct a brief meeting with the employee to explain why suspicion drug and alcohol tests.
+Escort the employee to t DRIVE.
+Print name of first on-site Supervisor Employee Representative Signature DATE: Print name of second Supervisor Employer Representative Signature DATE: